 Bring the Inside to the Outside

 Repurpose a classic indoor event, such as movie watching, into an outdoor event simply by making a few tweaks.
-Find a local drive-in or community outdoor showing of a great classic movie or simply create your own with a projector and hanging white sheet.
+Find a local drive-in or community outdoor showing of a great classic movie or simply create your own with a projector and hang a white sheet.
 Invite some friends over for a viewing under the stars for a great summer memory.

 Eat All The Summer Treats

 Lobster rolls, fresh corn, fried state fair treats, even dripping ice cream cones… they’re all the tastes of summer.
-Sure you could get them any time–but nothing says enjoy summer quite like sitting outside at a picnic table eating a lobster roll in newspaper.
+Sure you could get them any time–but nothing says enjoy summer quite like sitting outside at a picnic table eating a lobster roll in a newspaper.

 Put On Your Tourist Hat